amadkayani/amadkayani.github.io/index.md

 I am a Chartered member of the [Institution of Mechanical Engineers](https://www.imeche.org) and I occasionally supervise student research projects at [The University of Edinburgh](https://www.eng.ed.ac.uk) as part of the MSc in [Sustainable Energy Systems](https://www.eng.ed.ac.uk/studying/postgraduate/msc-taught/msc-sustainable-energy-systems).

-This website documents my ongoing study within this evolving field - all opinions expressed are my own.
+This website documents my ongoing study within the evolving and overlapping fields of energy and the built environment - all opinions expressed are my own.

 ![IES](https://amadkayani.github.io/IES.PNG)